gurinina/RNA-seq-analysis/lessons/05-DGE_DESeq2_analysis2.md

 # Model and hypothesis testing

-## Learning Objectives

-* Building results tables for comparison of different sample classes

 ## Generalized Linear Model fit for each gene